evanx/bashbin/redis-scan/readme.md

   local key="$1"
   log "scanned $key"
-  echo "$key" # process this key
+  echo "$key" # process this key sleep .1 # sleep to alleviate the load on Redis and the server }
-}

 c1scan() { # match: scan matching keys, invoking c1scanned for each